With the start of the 2021/22 season just a month away, redevelopment work on the WREXRENT Stand continues.

 As previously outlined, supporters in the WREXRENT Stand for the coming season can look forward to a refurbished concourse, a new kiosk, better light and new toilet facilities when they return to the Racecourse Ground.

-Furthermore, the Club’s second disabled platform will be built on the Mold Road side of the WREXRENT paddock as we continue to take steps to ensure improved provision for disabled supporters.
+Furthermore, the Club’s second accessible platform will be built on the Mold Road side of the WREXRENT paddock as we continue to take steps to ensure improved provision for disabled supporters.

 All above ground demolition work in the concourse area has been completed, and the first reinforced concrete floor slabs have been poured this week.

-Seats have been removed from the paddock, where the new disabled platform will be located, and surveys of the existing openings adjacent to the platform have been completed.
+Seats have been removed from the paddock, where the new accessible platform will be located, and surveys of the existing openings adjacent to the platform have been completed.

 Attention will now turn to completing the reinforced concrete slab works and dig and drainage works.

 Furthermore, the installation of the new kiosk’s secondary steelwork and roller shutter supports is set to be completed in the next two weeks.

 For the platform, reinforced concrete slab and ramp works are to be installed this week.

 Wrexham AFC CEO, Fleur Robinson said: “The Racecourse Ground has been a hive of activity in the past few weeks and it is exciting to see these works progressing well.

 “Everyone here is excited for the return of supporters to our historic stadium and we hope these updates whet the appetite of fans eagerly awaiting the chance to come home.